billdeng1/billdeng1.github.io/index.md

 # This is a placeholder.
 {:/comment}

+In the absence of gravity, is it possible for a fighter plane to out-turn an identical enemy plane by utilizing its ability to roll?

+This project demonstrates one such heuristic which achieves this outcome.

 Let $$\mathbf{N},\mathbf{B},\mathbf{T},\mathbf{k}$$ be the vectors shown in the diagram, with $$\mathbf{k} = p \mathbf{T} + q \mathbf{B}$$, where $$q$$ and $$p$$ denote the pitch and roll rates respectively.